Ripley Ville: Vicarage and almshouses

 In 1881 Ripley paid for ten almshouses in New Cross Street a short distance from the vicarage.
-Six replaced alms houses built in 1857 by his parents near their house, Bowling Lodge.
+Six replaced alms houses built in 1857 by his father Peter Ripley near their house, Bowling Lodge.
 The old almshouses site had been partly taken over by the GNR line from Ripleyville to Thornton.
 The commemorative plaque of 1857 was re-affixed to the new almshouses which are grade II listed.
 The architect was James Ledingham who had worked as an assistant to Andrews and Pepper.

 Plans deposited by Ledingham show that each house had a ground area of about 350 sq. ft.(the projecting end of terrace houses were slightly larger) with a frontage of about 18 ft.
 On the ground floor front was a living room containing a range.
 To the rear was a scullery with a sink and access to a back yard containing an ash house, coal store and a gate to a service road.
 On the first floor front was a bedroom with a fireplace and walk in wardrobe.
 On the mezzanine level was a WC.

 The relative isolation of the area where the vicarage and almshouses were built was greatly reduced in 1881 when the GNR opened Bowling Junction station, about 50 yards distant from the almshouses.
 It had services to Bradford (about 5 minutes journey time), Leeds, Halifax and Wakefield.

 Occupancy of the almshouses was not limited to former Ripley employees but was open to all old residents of Bowling.
 Occupants received an allowance of 3/- per week.